The Mediterranean Diet is touted as the healthiest way to eat on the planet but there are misconceptions about what it really is.

 When you think of Mediterranean food, your first thought might be Italian cuisine.
 Who doesn’t love Italian food, right?
 It’s my favorite!
 However, in America, Italian food could be a thick slice of “Chicago” pizza, a boatload of pasta, salami, or a submarine sandwich.

-It’s the same with Mexican food, which is derived from Spanish and Indigenous cuisine.
+It’s the same with Mexican food derived from Spanish and Indigenous cuisine.
 I live in Los Angeles where American Mexican food is plentiful.
-But, if you go to Mexico City or Los Cabos, the food is completely different.
-Authentic Mexican dishes are more “Mediterranean” in nature.
-Mexicans use plenty of fresh vegetables, herbs, hot spices, and fresh seafood.
-Sauces are lighter and naturally seasoned.
+But, if you go to Mexico City or Los Cabos, Mexican food is completely different.
+Authentic Mexican dishes are more “Mediterranean” in nature making them an excellent foundation for any healthy and delicious meal plan.

 Taco Bell doesn’t come close, but we eat it because a talking chihuahua tells us we should. (nothing against chihuahuas – I had two I loved and they were always telling me what to do.)